 Thyroid gland basically releases two hormones Triiodothyronine (T3) and Thyroxine (T4), which helps in controlling the metabolism of our body.
-Further these hormones regulates weight, determines energy levels, internal body temperature, skin, hair etc.
+Further, these hormones regulate weight, determines energy levels, internal body temperature, skin, hair etc.

-This hormone is released by pancreas, a leaf like gland located in the abdominal cavity behind the stomach.
+This hormone is released by the pancreas, a leaf-like gland located in the abdominal cavity behind the stomach.
 It allows the body to use glucose or sugar from carbohydrates in the food for energy or to store glucose for future use.
 It helps in keeping blood sugar level from getting too high i.e. hyperglycemia or too low i.e. hypoglycemia.

-This hormone is released by the pituitary gland after a child birth for lactation, which enables female to breast feed.
-Levels of prolactin hormone rise during pregnancy i.e. it also plays an important role in fertility by inhibiting follicle stimulating hormone (FSH) and gonadotropin-releasing hormone (GnRH).
+This hormone is released by the pituitary gland after childbirth for lactation, which enables female to breastfeed.
+Levels of prolactin hormone rise during pregnancy i.e. it also plays an important role in fertility by inhibiting follicle-stimulating hormone (FSH) and gonadotropin-releasing hormone (GnRH).

 It is a mood-boosting effect hormone or also known as nature’s feel-good chemical.
 It is associated with learning and memory, regulating sleep, digestion, regulates mood, some muscular functions etc. Due to the imbalance of serotonin in the body, brain does not produce enough of the hormone to regulate mood or stress level.
 Low level of serotonin causes depression, migraine, weight gain, insomnia, craving of carbohydrate etc. Excess level of serotonin in the body causes agitation, stage of confusion, sedation etc.

 This hormone is produced by the adrenal gland.
 It helps you stay healthy and energetic.
 Its main role is to control physical and psychological stress.
-In danger condition it increases heart rate, blood pressure, respiration etc. At stressful times body secretes cortisol to cope up with the situation.
-High level of cortisol consistently causes ulcer, high blood pressure, anxiety, high levels of cholesterol etc. Similarly, low level of cortisol in the body causes alcoholism, condition responsible for a chronic fatigue syndrome etc.
+In danger condition, it increases heart rate, blood pressure, respiration etc. At stressful times body secretes cortisol to cope up with the situation.
+High level of cortisol consistently causes ulcer, high blood pressure, anxiety, high levels of cholesterol etc. Similarly, a low level of cortisol in the body causes alcoholism, a condition responsible for chronic fatigue syndrome etc.

 Adrenaline hormone is secreted in the medulla in the adrenal gland as well as some of the central nervous system’s neurons.
-It is also known as emergency hormone because it initiates the quick reaction which makes the individual to think and respond quickly to the stress.
+It is also known as an emergency hormone because it initiates the quick reaction which makes the individual to think and respond quickly to the stress.
 It increases the metabolic rate, dilation of blood vessels going to the heart and the brain.
-During stressful situation, adrenaline quickly releases in to the blood, send impulses to the organs to create a specific response.
+During a stressful situation, adrenaline quickly releases into the blood, send impulses to the organs to create a specific response.